starranuk/worklist/README.md

 ## Credits

 **Acknowledgements**
+The Inspiration for this project was based on the Code Institute  "Data Centric Design mini-project" by Tim Nelson.
+ - Brian Macharia- Mentor support, for the advice, tips and guidance.
  - Nicola Tarran for site testing and proof reading.
- - Brian Macharia- Mentor support, for the advice, tips and guidance, on my first project.
- - Reference Rebecca Kelsall crypticCaroline/MS1-Plantfactory for ReadMe inspiration and her site reminding me to add a memo field for enquires in my contact from.
- - Alan at Tutor support
- - Code Institute for Inspiration from  “Love Running” and “Coders Coffee House” tutorials.
- - W3Schools - for popup code and snippets
- - Stack Overflow - for code snippets